lsst-ts/ts_vmsfpga/README.md

 ### Initialising state

-When CSC is started, it signals in its state it is initialising.
+CSC is started in initialising state.
 In this state, controller sets base clocks to 0 and doesn't send time synchronization triggers.
 A thread to receive timeSynchronization events is started in controller before transitioning to Controller Ready state.

 Receivers sets base clock to 0.
 A thread to receive timeSynchronization events from controller (CSC with index 1) is started before transitioning into